Click here to see the slides presented at our Rules of Golf Seminars in 2023.

 infraction occurs during the year, a written warning will be issued.
 A third infraction during the year will result in termination of membership for a one-year period.
 This would include all

 WGAP events, including tournaments, team matches, and trips.
 In addition, if multiple infractions occur over the course of two or more years, WGAP reserves the right to suspend the player’s membership for a year following the last infraction.
+If an infraction is deemed severe or egregious, the Committee reserves the right to take more severe action.

 In order to optimize the WGAP tournament experience for all players, the following pace of play policy is adopted.